 Consulting/Professional Services Agreement

-A vendor provides goods or services within normal business operations and operates in a competitive environment providing similar goods and services to a variety of customers.
+A contractor provides goods or services within normal business operations and operates in a competitive environment providing similar goods and services to a variety of customers.

-Following are characteristics of a vendor/ fee for service purchase order.
-The vendor organization:
+Following are characteristics of a contractor/fee for service purchase order.
+The contractor organization:

 provides a routine service (e.g., equipment fabrication or repair, data processing, performing routine analytical testing services, etc.)